Peter Plympton Smith: Career in education and politics

-University of Maryland University College

-In April 2016, University of Maryland University College announced that Smith had been appointed to a two-year term as the Orkand Endowed Chair and Professor of Innovative Practices in Higher Education.
-In this position, Smith is responsible for identifying and implementing measures to improve delivery of the school's learning and support services.
+In April 2016, University of Maryland University College announced that Smith had been appointed to a term as the Orkand Endowed Chair and Professor of Innovative Practices in Higher Education.
+In this position, Smith was responsible for identifying and implementing measures to improve the school's learning and support services delivery.
+He retired from that position in 2022.

 Later career

-Smith was one of thirty former Republican congressmen to sign a letter opposing Donald Trump's candidacy for president.
-In 2021, he published a book about the American system of higher education.
+In 2016 Smith was one of thirty former Republican congressmen to sign a letter opposing Donald Trump's candidacy for president.

-Family

-He is the older brother of former state representative Charles Plympton Smith.